Last Updated on September 16, 2022

 - Macy’s provides the customer with an order update and the tracking number by email and then obtains payment for the processed order.

-In addition to the topics we have covered here, there are many more steps and requirements involved with selling on Macy’s.
+In addition to the topics we have covered here, there are many more steps and requirements involved with selling at Macy’s.
 Be sure to take the time to review their Vendor Standards Manual for a more detailed look into this process.
 In this manual you should find requirements for:

 - Packing Slips